 Since my oldest began Kindergarten, it has been a strong reminder that the older kids have less time to play.
 Shaving cream sensory play is certainly not happening at school, so I am here to make it happen at home.
 And if shaving cream is your jam, check out shaving cream car tracks.

-I initially thought this tissue paper pumpkin art would be a hit with my three-year-old.
-The unexpected was that he dipped out, and my five-year-old and almost seven-year-old swooped right in!
+Cardboard makes the best workspace for little artists!
+I initially thought this tissue paper pumpkin art activity would be a hit with my three-year-old.
+The unexpected was that he dipped out, and my five-year-old and almost seven-year-old swooped right in to make this cute craft!

 19. Wash the Socks – with a Cardboard Washing Machine!

-Wash the Socks was the exact fine motor activity for toddlers I was looking for.
+Wash the Socks was the exact fine motor skills activity for toddlers I was looking for to keep my son busy and having fun while I threw in another load on laundry day.

 20. Weaving for Kids